 - This website documents validate to published formal grammar.
 (1.0)

 - This website uses style sheets to control layout and presentation.
 (1.0)

 - This website uses relative rather than absolute units in markup language attribute values and style sheet property values.
 (1.0)

-- This website uses header elements to convey document structure and uses them according to specification.
+- This website uses header elements to convey document structure and uses them according to specifications.
 (1.0)

 - This website marks up lists and list items properly.
 (1.0)

-- This website mark up quotations and does not use quotation markup for formatting effects such as indentation.
+- This website marks up quotations and does not use quotation markup for formatting effects such as indentation.
 (1.0)

 - This website ensures that dynamic content is accessible (or provide an alternative presentation or page only when no other option is possible).
 (1.0)